18-2-SKKU-OSS/2018-2-OSS-E5/Maths/README.md

 * Best case performance O(2<sup>n</sup>)
 * Average case performance	O(2<sup>n</sup>)

-### Cocktail shaker
+### Find Highest Common Factor
 ![alt text][cocktail-shaker-image]

-From [Wikipedia][cocktail-shaker-wiki]: Cocktail shaker sort, also known as bidirectional bubble sort, cocktail sort, shaker sort (which can also refer to a variant of selection sort), ripple sort, shuffle sort, or shuttle sort, is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
-The algorithm differs from a bubble sort in that it sorts in both directions on each pass through the list.
+From [Wikipedia][cocktail-shaker-wiki]: In mathematics, the greatest common divisor (gcd) of two or more integers, which are not all zero, is the largest positive integer that divides each of the integers.
+For example, the gcd of 8 and 12 is 4.
+This notion can be extended to polynomials (see Polynomial greatest common divisor) and other commutative rings.

 __Properties__
-* Worst case performance	O(n<sup>2</sup>)
+* Worst case performance	O(log n)
-* Best case performance	O(n)
+* Best case performance	O(log n)
-* Average case performance	O(n<sup>2</sup>)
+* Average case performance	O(log n)

 ### Insertion Sort